A stack of toppling books stopped by a bookend, representing dependencies in project management

 Can I depend on you?

 Dependencies should rarely surprise you.
 By taking the time to brainstorm and discuss your project with stakeholders and collaborators, you should be able to identify most of them.
 There’s nothing worse than getting ready to start a task only to realize you need to wait on someone else’s work.
-But with a keen eye for these dependencies, you can spend less time worrying about them and focus on getting things done.
+But with a keen eye for these dependencies, and workflow management software to track them across tools, you can spend less time worrying about them and focus on getting things done.